cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   = No! because it is equal of times that we use constructors .
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+   = No! because in case#1 have made new Fraction so count is plused 1 but case#2 isn't .

 ## Expected Output: